YouTube

 About the Song

-“When I See You Again” was originally supposed to close Tango in the Night, but, according to Christine McVie, the song was “a little too down and depressing.”
-Instead, Fleetwood Mac added “You and I, Part II,” a collaboration between her and Lindsey Buckingham, which followed “When I See You Again” in the final track order.
+Written by Stevie Nicks, “When I See You Again” was supposed to close Tango in the Night, but according to Christine McVie, the song was “a little too down and depressing” (White, 1987).
+So, the upbeat “You and I, Part II,” a collaboration between Christine and Lindsey Buckingham, became the album’s closer instead.

 When I See You Again (Alternate Version – October 1, 1986)